superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

     ],
 )

-## Lets look at our results
+## Let's look at our results

 evaluation_result_df_512_4 = result_512_4.to_pandas()

 evaluation_result_df_512_4.head(5)
 ```

-Which outputs as below :
+Our results output as follows:

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/rag_eval_ragas.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/rag_eval_ragas.png)

-We notice in some of our queries the context precision and answer correctness is quite low (or even zero).
-Which indicates the prospective issue with the retrieval chain of our RAG system.
+Notice that in some of our queries, the context precision and answer correctness are quite low, or even zero.
+This indicates a possible issue with the retrieval chain of our RAG system.

-This issue could be impacted by :
+This issue could be caused by:

 - Number of chunks retrieved
 - Size of chunks
 - Chunk overlap size
+- Choice of Embedding model
 - Missing relevance reranking
 - Choice of Embedding model
 - Missing data preprocessing / enrichment

-Each of the mentioned problems above may require you to reprocess the vectors into your vector database except tuning the document retrieval window or applying reranking.
-Let’s try to change the size of document chunk retrieval window from **4** to **5** and find out if it improves our metrics.
-We will make a change to our RAG with a context method to retrieve **5** instead of **4** chunks and recreate the evaluation dataset.
-Followed by re-running the RAGAS evaluations.
+Issues resulting from anything of this list (except tuning the document retrieval window or applying reranking) may require you to reprocess the vectors into your vector database.
+Let’s try changing the size of document chunk retrieval from **4** to **5**, and see if this improves our metrics.
+To do this. we change our RAG using a context method (retrieving **5** instead of **4** chunks), and then recreate the evaluation dataset.
+Finally, we re-run the RAGAS evaluations.

-We add some visualisations to enable smoother comparison and this is what it looks after the changes.
+Here we've added some visualisations to allow easier comparison and evaluation.
+Here's what changed following our document chunk retrieval parameter:

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/algo_comparison_chart.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/algo_comparison_chart.png)

-We can see the metrics impacted by this change and can assess if they are moving in the desired direction.
-Please remember this is an iterative process and you can try our other suggested changes to evaluate what works better for your given use-case.
+4 of our 5 metrics move in the desired direction (towards 1.0).
+Please remember, this is an iterative process.
+It's good to try changing all of the potentially determining factors (number of chunks retrieved, chunks size, chunk overlap size, embedding model) to see how your results differ.
+The performance will very much depend on your use case.

+## In sum

 The complete version of this code and notebook is available at - [https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-ragas](https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-ragas).

 Don’t forget to star and contribute your experiments.
-Goes without saying that any feedback or improvement is very welcome.
+Any feedback or improvement is very welcome.

 The next in series is the similar code walk through of using [Arize Phoenix](https://phoenix.arize.com/) with your RAG system.